 Some of these include the Japanese Tea House which can be found in Belmont, California and the Wisconsin and Virginia buildings which were transported to Marin County.

-The Bill Graham Civic Auditorium was also built for the exposition but not on the grounds that the events were held as it’s located in the Civic Center of the city.
+The Bill Graham Civic Auditorium was also built for the exposition but not because the events were held as it’s located in the Civic Center of the city.

 Perhaps the most interesting structure that is somehow connected to the exposition is the Legion of Honor Museum located in Lincoln Park.
 This is in fact a full-scale replica of the French Pavilion during the world fair but was only completed in the year 1924.

-This, in return, was a building on a 75% scale of the “Palais de la Légion d’Honneur,” a historic landmark in Paris that serves as the official seat of the Légion d’honneur.
+This, in return, was a building on a 75% scale of the “Palais de la Légion d’Honneur,” a historic attraction in Paris that serves as the official seat of the Légion d’honneur.

 5. A preservation group was founded while the event was still ongoing